 One of the many reasons homeowners choose artificial grass for their lawn is its year-round resilience.
 Whatever the temperature and regardless of where you live, you can enjoy the look and feel of a green, lush lawn.
-While artificial grass requires relatively little maintenance, the key to keeping your synthetic lawn looking its best is to follow these simple tips during the winter months.
+While artificial grass requires relatively little maintenance, the key to keeping your lawn looking its best is to follow these simple artificial grass upkeep tips during the winter months.

 Check the Nails Securing Your Lawn